 Biological control of parasitic plants is a promising field.
 Fusarium oxysporum f. sp. strigae has shown great potential for biocontrol of striga and shows clear host specificity (crops sorghum, pearl millet, maize, rice, fonio, cotton, groundnut, cowpea and okra) was unaffected by this pathogen.
 However, while wild type strains of F. oxysporum have been reported to reduce the incidence of Striga infestation, their use in the field has not yet been significant.

-Each amino acid overproducing strain of F. oxysporum are cultured on PDA on which are placed sterile wooden toothpicks.
+Each amino acid overproducing strain of F. oxysporum is cultured on PDA on which are placed sterile wooden toothpicks.
 As the fungus grows, it embeds into the wood grain of the toothpick.
-Once fully dried, the trio of toothpicks are stored together in sealed, sterile drinking straws and transported to the farmers.
+Once fully dried, the toothpicks are stored together in sealed, sterile canisters and transported to the village level.
 We are currently working on developing the most cost-efficient process to produce and deliver this primary inoculum to the village level.

 In addition to seeing yield increases, Striga infestation was reduced in 80% of long season Foxy T14 plots and in 92% of the short season Foxy T14 plots (Fig. 4).
 Maize yield increases were correlated with inherent yield capacity of fields and with above-ground Striga density.

 Typical of maize smallholder farmers in Kenya, 85% of the farmers were women.

 On the 500 farms tested, the FOXY T14 technology led to a yield increase of 56.5% in the long season and 42% in the short season.